A Good Day at the Thrift Store – Wool Sweaters

 store felted wool sweaters

-If the sweaters have any cool accessories on them, BUTTONS, ZIPPERS, POCKETS, etc. save them.
+If the sweaters have any cool accessories, BUTTONS, ZIPPERS, POCKETS, etc., save them.

 store felted wool sweaters